 Avoid varnishing in creasing areas.

-Areas intended for Liquid Gold or Liquid Silver metallization should be placed on a separate page, as a mask in 100%K (black).
+Areas intended for Liquid Gold or Liquid Silver metallization should be placed on a separate page, as a mask 100%K (black).

 Prepare a three-page PDF file in which: Page 1: front, Page 2: back, Page 3: Liquid Metal for front.